My Facebook group has thousands of followers. It’s a great place to get more free tips and discussion. Click here to join the group now.

-Small business employers in particular are accustomed to dealing with micro problems – it’s not very often when an employee communicates the bigger picture that a small problem represents.
+Small business employers, in particular, are accustomed to dealing with micro problems.
+It’s not very often when an employee communicates the bigger picture that a small problem represents.
 Yet, it’s far more powerful when you give your boss some context to these little issues.

 Assume the Positive

 If we could climb inside our boss’ head we might find all kinds of interesting things.
-Some of it might bother us, but some of it surprise us, too.
+Some of it might bother us, but some would surprise us, too.
 Since we can’t possibly know all the intentions of our boss, the best place to start is by assuming the best in them.